artemis-analytics/artemis/docs/cdr.md

 functionality is configurable control flow for producing datasets consisting of one or more Arrow Tables.
-The language-neutral Arrow data format allows Artemis to pass data to/from other processes or libraries, in-memory, with zero-copy and no serlialzation overhead.
+The language-neutral Arrow data format allows Artemis to pass data to/from other processes or libraries, in-memory, with zero-copy and no serialization overhead.

 The primary objectives for the prototype: